Unforgettable top 100 things and attractions you can’t miss in Budapest (2026 updates)

 You’ve most certainly heard of goulash already.
 If you ask somebody what’s the first thing they think of when they hear ‘Hungary’, it will probably be goulash (or maybe Puskás Ferenc if they’re football fans).
 Our national dish consists of more or less the same vegetables (usually potato, carrots, and parsley), meat (beef, veal, or pork) and spices (garlic, cumin, paprika, etc.), but all families have their own takes on the recipe.
 There are many rip-off versions of it all around the globe, but if you’d like to taste the real “Gulyásleves”, you have to visit Hungary!

 Michelin stars are a rating system used by the red Michelin Guide to grade restaurants on their quality.
 Having only one means we talk about an exceptional restaurant, but having 3 stars means that place is a restaurant royalty!
-In Budapest, you can come across five 1 Michelin star restaurants, and one that was awarded 2 Michelin stars – the latter being called onyx.
+As of 2025 in Budapest, you can come across seven 1 Michelin star restaurants, and one that was awarded 2 Michelin stars – the latter being called Stand.

 Take a good look at Budapest from a suspended chair that cuts through the beautiful greens of Buda hill.
 Using the chairlift (Libegő), you can travel between Zugliget and the road leading up to the Elizabeth Lookout Tower in roughly 15 minutes while enjoying the panoramic views of the Buda surroundings.